 Of course, the total cost doesn’t stop with the cremation itself.
 You’ve got to do something with the 4 to 6 pounds of mostly carbon ash that remain after the body has been incinerated for several hours at 1,600 to 1,800 degrees Fahrenheit.
 Typically that means buying an urn.
 Cost: from under $100 to well over $1,000.
 Was your beloved Uncle Pete a golfer?
 You can get The Masters Golf Cremation urn online for $218.
 It won’t improve your putting, or his.

 Then there’s the cost of interring the cremation urn.
 You don’t have to buy a burial space for the remains.
-You can keep them in an urn on your mantel.
-Bad idea if you have cats or ball-throwing small children.
-Or you can scatter the ashes or have them mixed with concrete and dropped into the ocean to form a memorial reef.
+Cremation is also a good way to keep your loved one with you, you could keep them in an urn on your mantel for example.
+This might make the mourning process slightly more bearable.
+To work out whether cremation is right for your family, you could contact a Jacksonville, Florida cremation service or one more local to you.
+Make sure you don’t rush the decision though.
+Alternatively, you can scatter the ashes or have them mixed with concrete and dropped into the ocean to form a memorial reef.
 One vendor in Florida, Eternal Reefs, charges $3,000 to $7,000 for that.
 Says owner George Frankel, without a trace of irony: “I think a sea change is what we’re seeing” in the funeral business.

 If you decide to place your loved one’s urn and ashes in a burial space, vault or columbarium, figure on spending $1,000 or so — maybe more, depending on how fancy the cemetery or memorial garden is.
 You may pay extra, too, if you choose to have a niche with a view.
 But who’s counting?
 Or looking, for that matter?